Xomega-Net/Xomega.Docs/docs/visual-studio/editing-models/symbol-browsing.md

 The details pane at the bottom shows a generated description of the selected element in the *Members* pane, as well as its documentation from the model.
 The generated description will contain navigation links to the related model elements within the *Object Browser*.

+You can [customize symbol browsing](../extend/editor#enhancing-symbol-browsing) in the *Object Browser* view for both existing and custom model entities.

 :::tip
 You can navigate directly to the corresponding XML definition of the currently selected element by double-clicking on it.